jgm/pandoc/doc/lua-filters.md

 `run_json_filter (doc, filter[, args])`

-Filter the given doc by passing it through the a JSON filter.
+Filter the given doc by passing it through a JSON filter.

 Parameters: